Tsurugaoka Hachimangū: Meiji-Showa periods

 From 1871 through 1946, Tsurugaoka was officially designated one of the kokuhei-chūsha (国幣中社), meaning that it stood in the mid-range of ranked, nationally significant shrines.

 Layout of shrine complex

 Torii at entrance to shrine.
 The arched bridge is visible to the right.

 Both the shrine and the city were built with Feng Shui in mind.
 The present location was carefully chosen as the most propitious after consulting a diviner because it had a mountain to the north (the Hokuzan (北山)), a river to the east (the Namerikawa), a great road to the west (the Kotō Kaidō (古東街道)) and was open to the south (on Sagami Bay).
-Each direction was protected by a god: Genbu guarded the north, Seiryū the east, Byakko the west and Suzaku the south.
-The willows near the Genpei Ponds (see below) and the catalpas next to the Museum of Modern Art represent respectively Seiryū and Byakko.
+Each direction was protected by a god: Genbu guarded the north, Seiryū the east, Byakko the west, and Suzaku the south.
+The willows near the Genpei Ponds (see below) and the catalpas next to the Museum of Modern Art represent Seiryū and Byakko respectively.
 In spite of all the changes the shrine has gone through over the years, in this respect Yoritomo's design is still basically intact.